Cloverly Formation: Depositional environment

 The sediments of the Cloverly Formation were deposited in alluvial and floodplain environments.
 The basal conglomerates probably represent braided river deposits, while the sandstones were deposited in fluvial channels.
 The mudstones that contain most of the fossils represent overbank, lacustrine, and pedogenic deposits.

 Vertebrate fauna

 Animals recovered include the dinosaurs Deinonychus, Microvenator, Tenontosaurus, Zephyrosaurus and Sauropelta as well as fragmentary remains of Titanosaurs, Ankylosaurs and Ornithomimids.
 As well, two genera of turtle Naomichelys and Glyptops and the lungfish Ceratodus.
-Dinosaur eggs have been found in Montana.
+At least three types of dinosaur eggshells have been reported from this formation.

 References for data: Ostrom 1970; Cifelli et al. 1998; Cifelli 1999; Nydam and Cifelli 2002.
 Possible goniopholidid remains are known from the formation.